U.S. card firm Vantiv clinches $10 billion deal to buy Worldpay

 By Pamela Barbaglia

-LONDON (Reuters) - U.S. credit card processing company Vantiv secured a deal to buy British-based rival Worldpay for 8 billion pounds ($10.4 billion) on Wednesday in a bid to create a $29 billion global payments powerhouse.
+LONDON (Reuters) - U.S. credit card processing company Vantiv moved closer to creating a $29 billion global payments powerhouse on Wednesday with a formal offer to buy Britain's Worldpay for 8 billion pounds ($10 billion).

-Once a backwater of banking, the sector is now both lucrative and fast-growing, but also faces competition from newcomers trying to disrupt the way merchants are paid.

-Shares in Worldpay <WPG.L>, Britain's biggest payment provider, closed 1.28 percent higher at 388.5 pence after Wednesday's announcement of the deal, which marks the second biggest takeover of a British company this year after China Investment Corporation's $13.8 billion purchase in June of London-based warehouse firm Logicor.

-Other recent deals in the payment sector include Britain's Paysafe Group <PAYS.L> backing a 3 billion pound takeover offer from a consortium of Blackstone <BX.> and CVC Capital Partners and French payments specialist Ingenico making a 1.5 billion euro swoop on Swedish rival Bambora.
+Recent deals have included British payment firm Paysafe Group <PAYS.L> backing a 3 billion pound takeover offer from a consortium of Blackstone <BX.> and CVC Capital Partners and French payments specialist Ingenico making a 1.5 billion euro swoop on Swedish rival Bambora.

 The combined Worldpay and Vantiv, which were both spun out of banks and have thrived in their home markets, will be called "Worldpay" and headquartered in Cincinnati, with a primary listing in New York and a secondary one in London.